LibreCAD/docs/ref/fundamentals.rst

 Using the Keyboard
 ```````````````````

-Coordinate values, whether cartesian or polar, can be typed at the :ref:`command line <commandline>` in the formats as previously noted.
+Coordinate values, whether cartesian or polar, can be typed at the :ref:`command line <cmdline>` in the formats as previously noted.
 LibreCAD offers an additional method for typing cartesian coordinates when using the numeric keypad; type two decimal points (".") in lieu of the comma between the X and Y values.
 For example, "10..20" is equivelent to typing "10,20".
 This method can also be used for relative cartesian coordinates, e.g. @15..25.

 Text input is also required by tool options where distance, angle, etc. are needed.